Feature guide

 Semantic cache for AI apps where users rephrase the same intent

 Exact prompt caching catches identical prompts.
 Semantic caching catches the next layer of waste: users asking the same thing in different words.
-PromptCacheAI handles both in one application-owned cache flow.
+PromptCacheAI lets teams test, validate, review, and then serve semantic reuse from one application-owned cache flow.

 Examples of semantic cache behavior